MrClassicT/bibla/docs/index.md

 Enjoy using `bibla`!

 For those wondering about the reason why I created this tool, this is a proof of concept for my bachelor's thesis.
-If you're interested in reading it, you can find it [here](/bibla/thesis). *(**Please note** that it's written in Dutch and not available in English!)*
+If you're interested in reading it, you can find it [here](/bibla/thesis). **Please note**: it's written in Dutch and not available in English!